galexrt/alertmanager-githubfiles-receiver/README.md

 ## TODO

 - [ ] Find a way to find "old" incidents (e.g., incident starts on 14.
 July and goes till 20.
-July)
+July).
+Ideas:
+  * How about using the calendar week?
+  * Iterating over X older files for the same service?